rwth-acis/Virtual-Agents-Framework/Documentation/manual/task-system.md

 # Task System

-A possible way to influence the agent's behavior is to assign tasks to the agent which the agent then works on.
+A possible way to influence the agent's behaviour is to assign tasks to the agent which the agent then works on.

 ## Tasks